-- having a hexagon as a base or cross section: a hexagonal prism.
+of, relating to, or having the form of a hexagon. having a hexagon as a base or cross section: a hexagonal prism.

 Crystallography. noting or pertaining to a system of crystallization in which three equal axes intersect at angles of 60° on one plane, and the fourth axis, of a different length, intersects them perpendicularly.